xinglongjia/wanglab/README.md

 ### Content Management
 Content is managed through JSON files in the `public/content/` directory

-### Styling
-- Uses SCSS with shared variables in `src/styles/variables.scss`
-- Responsive breakpoints: 768px (tablet), 600px (mobile), 480px (small mobile)

 ## 🚀 Deployment

 The site is configured for GitHub Pages deployment.
-The build output is automatically deployed to `xinglongjia.github.io/wanglab/`.
+The build output is automatically deployed to `[xinglongjia.github.io/wanglab/](https://www.wanglab.se/)`.

 ## 📄 License